-You may find that a defendant under consideration falsely stated that the amounts listed on Line 13 were used for program services if you find that the funds were provided to Hamas.
+You may find that a defendant under consideration falsely stated that the amounts listed on Line 13 of the tax return were used for program services if you find that the funds were provided to Hamas.

-You may find that a given defendant knew the statement was false if the statement was made "knowingly," as that term has been previously defined in these instructions.
+You may find that a given defendant knew the statement was false if the statement was made "knowingly," as that term has been previously defined at page 6 of these instructions.